Haroonhsa007/Djanog-Flowbit-TailwindCSS-Template/README.md

 ### Install TailwindCSS ###

 As recommended by the [TailwindCSS](https://flowbite.com/docs/getting-started/django/#install-flowbite) documentation, we will use `npm` to install TailwindCSS.
-If you don't have `npm` installed yet, you can download it from the official website.[Node LTE 20.11.1](https://nodejs.org/dist/v20.11.1/node-v20.11.1-linux-x64.tar.xz)
+If you don"t have `npm` installed yet, you can download it from the official website.[Node LTE 20.11.1](https://nodejs.org/dist/v20.11.1/node-v20.11.1-linux-x64.tar.xz)

-Restart your terminal after installing `npm` to make sure it's available.
+Restart your terminal after installing `npm` to make sure it"s available.
 ```bash
 node -v
 ```